-Students will be taught how to read and write Japanese and how to translate from English into Japanese, as well as to analyse Japanese grammatically.
+Students will be taught how to read, write, speak and listen to Japanese and how to translate from English into Japanese, as well as to analyse Japanese grammatically.

 East Asia Survey: Japan

 Students will have just over 2 lectures per week throughout the year, and essay tutorials every fortnight.
 Students will write 12 essays throughout the year.